 - SOLD OUT: Courtyard by Marriott Washington, DC/Dupont Circle

 1900 Connecticut Ave NW, Washington, DC 20009

-A hotel block has been secured at the Courtyard Marriott Dupont Circle.
+The hotel block at the Courtyard Marriott Dupont Circle has been sold out.